Fractional • Interim • Full-time COO support

 Leadership Execution Cadence

-Weekly rhythm, accountability loops, and leadership structures that ensure decisions turn into execution.
+Weekly rhythm, accountability loops, and leadership structures that keep the organisation aligned as priorities evolve and decisions need to be translated into action quickly.

 Who I Work With